SambasBoyyyy/dse-stock-mcp/README.md

 }
 ```

-Restart Claude-Desktop/Cursor to load the server.
+Restart Claude-Desktop/Cursor to load the server and You're Ready!!.